 - Deep fry until crisp; fill with a filling such as guacamole, refried beans, etc.

-You won't need to overwork this dough, but just as a note of interest, because masa harina doesn't have any gluten, like wheat flour does, you don't have to worry about it getting tough.
+You won't need to overwork this dough, but just as a note of interest, because masa harina doesn't have any gluten, as wheat flour does, you don't have to worry about it getting tough.

 Tried this recipe?Let us know how it was!